textnet/textnet-ex/README.md

 + BUG: load undefined is broken
 + BUG: race condition when connecting to swarm
 + reduce console.log
-? shortcut for local testing
++ shortcut for local testing
-- teleportation issues
-    - multiple Teleport messages (pushing after left)
-    - TypeError: Cannot read property 'x' of undefined
-    - TypeError: Cannot read property 'split' of null
++ update_line broken?
-- enter/leave issues
++ enter/leave issues
-    - multiple leaves required after one enter
+    + multiple leaves required after one enter
+    + render seems to restore old coordinates
++ fix all bugs when one local persistence
++ fix all bugs when there is network
+    + when teleporting on the run, mutate gets `cant read property x`
++ save/load when local only setup
 ------------------------------------------------------------------------
 - offline
     - send event = silent;
     - load